 Essential Area (42+ credits)

-Courses marked with an asterisk* are not currently available through UW-Platteville's Center for Distance Learning.
+Courses marked with an asterisk* are not currently available through UW-Platteville's Office of Professional Program Support.
 View all courses in the undergraduate course offerings.

 Diversity (3 credits)